astridx/the-road-to-react-german/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 Adding types to the function's arguments is more about Javascript than React.
 We are telling the function to expect two arguments, which are JavaScript string primitives.
-Also, we can tell the function to return an array (`[]`) with a `string` (state), and tell functions like `state updater function` that take a `value` to return nothing (`void`):
+Also, we can tell the function to return an array (`[]`) with a `string` (state), and tell functions like `Statusaktualisierungsfunktion` that take a `value` to return nothing (`void`):

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~